-- Where the stream bed is soft, excavate to firm ground and replace with enough clean gravel to bring the stream bed back up to the level at which the invert of the culvert is to be placed. - Excavation of the stream bed should be kept to the footprint of the reach of channel the culvert is going to occupy.
+- Where the stream bed is soft, excavate to firm ground (up to a maximum of 600 mm (24 in)) and replace with enough clean gravel on a layer of biaxial geogrid to bring the stream bed back up to the level at which the invert of the culvert is to be placed. - Excavation of the stream bed should be kept to the footprint of the reach of channel the culvert is going to occupy.